flother/htmltab/README.rst

     Usage: htmltab [OPTIONS] [EXPRESSION] [HTML_FILE]

       Select a table within an HTML document and convert it to CSV.
-By default stdin will be used as input, but you can also pass a filename.
+By default stdin will be used as input, but you can also pass a filename or a URL.

       EXPRESSION can be a number (using the '--index' option) that indexes a table in the HTML document, an XPath expression (using the '--xpath' option), or a CSS selector (using the '--css' option).
 By default '-- index' is assumed, and the first table in the HTML document is used if no EXPRESSION is given.

       A table is defined as a single 'table' element, or a collection of one or more 'tr' elements.
 If a CSS selector or XPath expression matches anything else an error is returned.

     Options:
       -i, --index                     Interpret EXPRESSION as an index, starting